Recent Blog Posts

 If you want help navigating the meat label – because it’s confusing enough on its own – be sure to check out our video and Quality Manager Julie Divis’s meat label breakdown.
 If you want to learn how to identify GMOs in meat and other products on grocery store shelves, read on.

-Shopping for non-GMO foods in the U.S. is tough.
+Firstly, shopping for non-GMO foods in the United States is tough.
 That’s because there is no current U.S. law requiring companies to clearly label GMOs on their products.

 As part of our mission of 100% transparency, Pre is Non-GMO Project Verified – a third-party certification that consumers can trust and easily identify.
 You can search for other Non-GMO Project Verified brands and products here.
 But this certification is voluntary, so it’s important to remember that not all non-GMO products have it.
 That means that foods and beverages without a non-GMO label may or may not contain GMOs – you can’t tell just by looking at the front of the package.